woodser/monero-ts/README.md

 This project is a JavaScript library for using a Monero wallet and daemon with RPC or WebAssembly bindings to [Monero Core v0.15.0.5 Carbon Chameleon](https://web.getmonero.org/downloads/).

-- Supports RPC bindings to monero-wallet-rpc (MoneroWalletRpc.js) and monero-daemon-rpc (MoneroDaemonRpc.js)
+- Supports RPC bindings to monero-wallet-rpc and monero-daemon-rpc
-- Supports fully client-side wallets in NodeJS and web apps using WebAssembly bindings to Monero Core (MoneroWalletCore.js)
+- Supports WebAssembly bindings to Monero Core for fully client-side wallets in NodeJS and web apps
 - Supports multisig, offline, and watch-only wallets
+- Conforms to an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive, robust, and suitable for long-term use
 - Query wallet transactions, transfers, and outputs by their many attributes
 - Fetch and process binary data from the daemon (e.g. raw blocks)
 - Receive notifications when blocks are added to the chain or when wallets sync, send, or receive
-- Implements an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive, robust, and suitable for long-term use
-- Wallet implementations are interchangeable because they conform to the same interface (MoneroWallet.js)
+- Wallet implementations are interchangeable because they conform to a common interface
 - Over 230 passing Mocha test cases

 ## Sample Code

-This code demonstrates the API.
-See the [jsdoc](https://moneroecosystem.org/monero-javascript/), [specification PDF](http://moneroecosystem.org/monero-java/monero-spec.pdf), or [Mocha tests](src/test/) for more details.

 ```js
 // import library